LLNL/zfp/docs/source/high-level-api.rst

   i.e. the current byte offset or the number of compressed bytes consumed.
   Zero is returned if decompression failed.

+.. _zfp-header:
 .. c:function:: size_t zfp_write_header(zfp_stream* stream, const zfp_field* field, uint mask)

   Write an optional header to the stream that encodes compression parameters, array metadata, etc.  The header information written is determined by the bit *mask* (see :c:macro:`macros <ZFP_HEADER_MAGIC>`).
 The return value is the number of bits written, or zero upon failure.
+See the :ref:`limitations <limitations>` section for limits on the maximum array size supported by the header.

 .. c:function:: size_t zfp_read_header(zfp_stream* stream, zfp_field* field, uint mask)